Occupational Therapy Assistant (OTA)

 Corequisites: OTA 132

-This course introduces students to occupational therapy process, evaluation, and treatment intervention in the area of pediatrics.
-Students will explore various assessments and treatment interventions used by the occupational therapy assistant in the pediatric practice area.
-Content will include postural control, feeding, positioning, and handling techniques, sensory integrative techniques, caregiver training, age-appropriate activities of daily living, education, play and leisure, and the student role.
+This course provides a comprehensive foundation in pediatric occupational therapy, examining both theoretical frameworks and practical applications.
+Students will study common pediatric conditions and disabilities while learning the OT process for this population, including evaluation methods and evidence-based interventions.
+The course explores occupational roles and developmental milestones from infancy through adolescence, emphasizing how disability impacts function across various pediatric practice environments.
+Students will develop competency in key intervention areas including postural control, feeding, positioning, and handling techniques, sensory integration, caregiver training, age-appropriate activities of daily living, education, play and leisure, and the student role.
 Instruction in performance areas for occupational therapy intervention for the pediatric population is provided.
 Practical applications, including treatment planning, treatment interventions, and the use of assistive technologies for the pediatric population will be explored.

 OTA 137 Mental Health Populations and Practice for Occupational Therapy